-The TOE provides an SSH server to support protected communications for administrators to establish secure sessions and to support connections from external syslog servers.
+The TOE provides an SSH server to support protected communications which allow administrators and external syslog servers to establish secure sessions to the TOE.
 The TOE requires that applications exchanging information with it are successfully authenticated prior to any exchange (i.e. applications connecting over SSH).
-The TOE includes cryptographic modules that provide the underlying cryptographic services, including key management and protection of stored keys, algorithms, random bit generation and crypto-administration.
-The cryptographic modules provide confidentiality and integrity services for authentication and protecting communications with connecting applications.
+The TOE includes cryptographic modules that provide the underlying cryptographic services, including key management, protection of stored keys, algorithms, random bit generation and crypto-administration.
+The cryptographic modules provide confidentiality and integrity services for authentication and for protecting communications with connecting applications.